 After all, has been done, the judge will issue a verdict deciding if the accused is guilty or not, having a sentencing to follow if found guilty.

 When it comes to sentencing, juvenile crimes are often handled differently.
 In most cases, it typically comes down to two possible scenarios.

 ● Incarceration at a Juvenile Detention Center

-In most cases Probation will result as punishment for a juvenile crime.
-When in Probation, the child is set free but has restrictions to what they can and can not do.
+In most cases, Probation will result in punishment for a juvenile crime.
+When on Probation, the child is set free but has restrictions to what they can and can not do.
 The most important thing a child can do during Probation is to stay away from criminal activity.

 When given Probation, a Juvenile Probation Officer will be assigned to the child.
 It is their responsibility to keep in contact with the child and make sure they are complying with the terms of their assigned probation.

 If a child is sentenced to a Juvenile Detention Center, The maximum amount of time a juvenile can spend in a Juvenile Detention Center in the state of Florida is 36 months.
 It is rare for a child to stay 36 months as these are held for the most serious offenders.
 It is typical that if sentenced to a Juvenile Detention Center that a child will spend around 30 days to Six months at the Detention Center.